ASO Officers and Board Members

 Dr. Leigh Ann Chapman provides integrative healthcare in Portland, Oregon.
 She has a special focus in pediatric developmental disorders and utilizes both natural and conventional therapies in the treatment of children and adults with autism spectrum disorders, sensory integration disorders and ADHD.

-Leigh Ann is an advocate and activist for the autism community serving on the board of the Autism Society of Oregon.
+Leigh Ann is an advocate and activist for the autism community.
 She also serves on the editorial review committee for the Journal of Autism and Developmental Disorders.